 It is the student's responsibility to (1) initiate the appointment of a Qualifying Examination Committee, (2) arrange a date for the examination, and (3) inform Ms. Noel Harrie, the student liaison in the Department of Human Genetics, and she will check the graduate status of the committee members and arrange a room.
-If the student has separate research and academic advisors, both normally serve on the qualifying exam committee.
-The committee must be approved by the Office of Student Affairs; this approval will be requested in a letter (or email)

-prepared by the Department of Human Genetics student services staff and signed by the student's program director or advisor.
+The committee must be approved by the Office of Student Affairs; this approval will be requested in a letter (or email) prepared by the Department of Human Genetics student services staff.